Summary

 The seafood sector has been working to address issues of sustainability for decades, but much progress is still required.
 Recent media revelations around human rights abuses in fisheries provide new impetus for improving social responsibility and eradicating human rights abuses in fisheries worldwide.

-Specifically, we have co-developed a social responsibility assessment methodology for seafood supply chains, intended for use in fishery improvement projects and aquaculture improvement projects, to identify areas of high social risk and to guide the improvement of these high-risk areas.
-This highly collaborative process involved expert workshops, public comment periods and continual communication, socialization and dissemination of our co-created methodology.
+Specifically, we co-developed a social responsibility assessment methodology for seafood supply chains, intended for use in fishery improvement projects and aquaculture improvement projects, to identify areas of high social risk and to guide the improvement of these high-risk areas.
+This highly collaborative process involved expert workshops, public comment periods and continual communication, socialization, and dissemination of our co-created methodology.

-Partners
+Partners and funding

 • Conservation International